inbravo/java-to-scala/why-scala.md

   * Every **Topic** describes a Scala concept with GitHub code examples
   * By running these code example, users can get a **Sense of Achivement**, in-fact a motivation to read next Topics
   * Idea is to, **Quickly Run and Understand Code for Scala Concept and Feel Pulled towards Reading Next Scala Concept**
-* **Scala is Easy for Java Programmers**
-  * Functional programming languages are experiencing a renaissance in recent years, chief among them are Scala and Clojure
-  * Scala is more fashionable these days.
-It provides both object oriented and functional programming
-  * Scala is interoperable with Java classes, your knowledge of Java API will be helpfull in designing Scala Systems
-  * This manual considers you a Java Programmer, and try not to dive deeply in revealing all Scala Concepts, which are common with Java
 * **Effective Learning**
   * One the main characterstics of every learning process is, our ability to retain the concepts, in long run
   * This manual helps in learning against [Forgetting Curve](https://en.wikipedia.org/wiki/Forgetting_curve) and It suggests a sample plan based on [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition)